Opening doors

 at sea and on land

-The eXXpedition team is passionate about the importance of diversity and inclusiveness in our voyages, and is pleased to work with generous partners and foundations to offer crew spaces to individuals who might otherwise not have the opportunity to join a voyage at sea, on land or online.
+The eXXpedition team understands the importance of diversity and inclusiveness in our voyages.
+We work with our partners to offer funded crew spaces to individuals who might otherwise not have the opportunity to join an expedition.

-We consider all of our applicants for new bursary opportunities, especially exceptional women in science from countries that are underrepresented on our missions.
+We especially seek women from indigenous communities local to each expedition, and exceptional women in science from countries that are underrepresented on our missions.

 Meet our bursary recipients